 “Brexit” has been all over the news recently.

-If aren’t up to speed or you haven’t been following closely, the deadline for Britain to leave the EU was March 29th, though the UK government has recently voted to delay departure.
+If you aren’t up to speed or you haven’t been following closely, the deadline for Britain to leave the EU was March 29th, though the UK government has recently voted to delay departure.
 The UK could still “crash out” of the EU, achieve some kind of partial exit or even decide on a second vote.
-This means that two and a half years after the initial referendum, it isn’t clear if the UK will leave Europe and, if it does, what the final terms of the exit will be.
+This means that two and a half years after the initial referendum, it isn’t clear if the UK will leave the European Union and, if it does, what the final terms of the exit will be.
 In the balance are items with major commercial implications such as tariffs, customs checks and freedom of movement.

 Amid the uncertainty, though, one thing is clear: Companies that have invested in and deployed an enterprise contract management system will be in a much better position to manage Brexit’s impact, regardless of its final form.